 (3) It shall not be a defence to a charge of an offence against subsection (1) to show that the licensee did not know, or could not reasonably have been aware of or have prevented the offence committed by the employee or agent, or had taken reasonable steps to prevent the commission of that offence.

+(4) In this section —

+“employee”, of the licensee, includes —

+(a) a person engaged under a contract for services by the licensee; and

+(b) a person holding a crowd controller’s licence who is employed by a crowd control agent engaged under a contract for services by the licensee or occupier or a manager of the premises to which a licence or permit relates to supply the services of crowd controllers at those premises.

 [Section 165 amended by No. 84 of 2004 s.
-80.]
+80; No. 73 of 2006 s.
+99.]

 166. General penalty